Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Additionally, Taki holds a patent for a sheet-shaped pack cosmetic with a two-component system designed not to drip even when faced with excessive water content.
 They achieve this through a water-insoluble gel sheet made of amylose.

 This gel sheet is flexible and strong and has good adhesion to the skin.
-This sheet cosmetic comes with high liquid content without dripping and removes sebum from the skin’s surface using amylose.
+This cosmetic sheet has high liquid content without dripping and removes sebum from the skin’s surface using amylose.

 Beiersdorf acquired Stop the Water While Using Me!